formio/help.form.io/_chapters/userguide/Introduction.md

 - **ACTIONS**
 - **APIs**
 - **SUBMISSIONS**
-<p>These major components are described below with additional information about how to use them.</p>
+These major components are described below with additional information about how to use them.</p>